 If your dog has vomited, it is important to watch for signs of dehydration.
-Dehydration can occur in dogs after vomiting for a number of reasons.
+Dehydration can occur in dogs after vomiting for several reasons.
 The most common cause is gastroenteritis, which is an inflammation of the stomach and intestines.
-This can be caused by a number of things, including infections, toxins, food allergies, and stress.
+This can be caused by various things, including infections, toxins, food allergies, and stress.
 Gastroenteritis can lead to vomiting and diarrhea, both of which can cause dehydration.

 Dehydration can occur very quickly in dogs, so it is important to seek veterinary care if your dog is vomiting frequently or cannot keep any water down.
 Dogs that are dehydrated may have a dry nose and mouth, sunken eyes, and may be tired or lethargic.